Call (602) 833-1110 for Experienced Representation!

 The warm temperatures in Phoenix mean motorcyclists can enjoy the open roadways nearly year-round.
 Riders know that little compares to the sense of freedom experienced on a bike.

-What to Do After a Motorcycle Accident
+What to Do After a Motorcycle Accident in Phoenix

 Here's what to do if you were involved in a motorcycle accident:

-- Prioritize Safety and Seek Medical Attention: The first priority after any accident is your safety.
+- Prioritize Safety & Seek Medical Attention: The priority after any accident is your safety.
 Check yourself and others for injuries, and if it’s safe, move to the side of the road to avoid further accidents.
 Even if you feel fine, seek medical attention as some injuries, like internal bleeding or concussions, may not be immediately apparent.

 - Contact Law Enforcement: Report the accident to local law enforcement so that a police report can be filed.
 This report is essential for documenting the circumstances of the accident, including witness statements and the determination of fault.